Aps-x/11056-website/README.md

 ## **Introduction:**

-My website for 11056 is a showcase of Gordon Andrews’ work.
-The target audience is anyone who is interested in learning more about Gordon Andrews, and I will also assume they have some background or interest in graphic design.
+My website for 11056 acts as a digital showcase of Gordon Andrews’ work, highlighting his contributions to graphic design, furniture, and currency design.
+The target audience is anyone who is interested in learning more about Gordon Andrews and Australian design history.
+I will also assume they have some background or interest in graphic design and will appreciate the style of the website.

 ## **Design Style:**

-This website follows a vintage minimalist design style to pay homage to Andrews’ style.
-In particular, the home page was inspired by the signage presentation board Andrews’ designed for the RBA:
+Gordon Andrew's visual style varied across the multiple disciplines he worked in, but generally falls under the umbrella of mid-century modern.
+My website pays homage to Andrew's style; in particular, the layout and visual hierarchy of the homepage are inspired by the signage presentation board Andrews’ designed for the RBA (below).
 ![Image](https://github.com/user-attachments/assets/5a752c1f-6da0-41d7-9154-cb5ea9b5f5bd)

-Additionally, the navigation on each page was inspired by the dyeline for RBA note printing works:
+Additionally, the navigation on each page was inspired by the dyeline for RBA note printing works (below).
+I personally find the concept of representing the website navigation like actual wayfinding signage very interesting.
+Whilst the homepage of my website has bold colors and playful shapes, which follows the mid-century modern aesthetic closely, I instead went with a more muted color palette and simpler forms for the four other pages on the site which is closer to a vintage minimalist style.
+I wanted to go for a vintage minimalist style because it has a very nostalgic feeling.
 ![Image](https://github.com/user-attachments/assets/de8fc597-2a62-4ea7-895d-81ffbc1a360a)

 ## **Typography:**